 |Alma Mater:||Springfield College, 1995|

 Brad Jorgensen was hired as the first-ever head coach of the Saint Leo University Men's Lacrosse team in January 2005.
-He enters his eighth season in 2013 and currently stands 54-46 overall and 17-17 in Deep South Conference play.
+He enters his ninth season in 2014 and currently stands 60-52 record at Saint Leo, and a career mark of 105-102.

 Finishing with at least a .500 record for the fifth time at Saint Leo, Jorgensen’s club secured critical wins over tough competition in 2012.
 Upending squads like Wingate and Pfeiffer, the Lions finished the regular season winning three-of-four matches.
 Earning a 5-1 home record, the team went 4-4 in the conference and now has Jorgensen just one win shy of 100.
 His team also averaged 10.50 goals per game, including a season-best 38 from All-Deep South Conference selection Matt Obermeyer.
 Jorgensen’s Lions also compiled more ground balls, shots, points and goals than their opponents.
 In total, the Lions had three Deep South Conference Players of the Week, three All-Deep South Conference members, A CoSIDA Academic All-District First Team selectee, and one All-Tournament team honoree.

 In the last six years, Coach Jorgensen has amassed an impressive